The Games (British TV series): Series 1 (2003)

 The first series aired in 2003 and the celebrities that took part were:

 Porter pulled out part-way through the run.
 A serious knee injury sustained in the judo competition against Akın also forced Chisholm to withdraw.

 Series 2 (2004)

 The second series aired in 2004 and the celebrities that took part were:

 Champion of Champions 2004

-After the second series a special champion of champions edition, took place in which the top two male and female competitors from series one and two went head to head to compete for the title, The Games Champion of Champions.
-Eventually the team from 2003 won.
+After the second series a special champion of champions edition took place, in which the top two male and female competitors from series one and two went head to head to compete for the title The Games Champion of Champions.
+The team from 2003 won.
 They comprised MC Harvey, James Hewitt, Terri Dwyer and Josie d'Arby (Azra Akın was unavailable to take part).

 Series 3 (2005)

 The third series commenced on 25 March 2005 and the celebrities that took part were:

 Morris pulled out half-way through the run, and was replaced by Foster.

-Injuries also forced Kevin Simm out of the Sumo competition, and Craig Charles out of the speed skating and vaulting competitions.
+Injuries also forced Kevin Simm out of the sumo competition, and Craig Charles out of the speed skating and vaulting competitions.